abarax/resume/resume.md

 ***Car Pooling Project - Project Lead (2 years)***

 - Responsible for a team of two developers.
-- Created work iterations for team members and project schedules/estimates using Atlassians bug tracking, issue tracking and project management software - JIRA.
-- Test driven development in a JEE environment using Java, Spring, Hibernate, Cross Fire.
+- Test driven development using Java, Spring, Hibernate and XFire.
 - Java Web service development using contract first designs.
 - User interface development and design using Adobe Flex.
-- Responsible for system design specification of new features and estimation of work.
 - System administration in both Linux and Windows environments.
 - Responsible for release scheduling and deployment of new versions into test and production environments.